neondatabase/website/content/docs/guides/deno.md

 ### Install the Deno Runtime and deployctl

-Follow the [Install Deno and deployctl](https://docs.deno.com/deploy/manual/#install-deno-and-deployctl) instructions in the Deno documentation to install the Deno runtime (to run Deno scripts locally) and `deployctl` command-line utility on your local machine.
+Follow the [Install Deno and deployctl](https://docs.deno.com/deploy/manual/#install-deno-and-deployctl) instructions in the Deno documentation to install the Deno runtime and `deployctl` command-line utility on your local machine.

 ### Create the example application

-Next, we write a simple script `server.ts` that connects to the Neon database and returns the data from the `neondb` database.
+Next, crearte `server.ts` script on your local machine.
+The script connects to the Neon database and returns data from a `books` table in your database `neondb` database.

 ```ts
 // server.ts